corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 ## ProgressTracker

-We can give our flow a progress tracker.
-This allows us to see the flow’s progress visually in our node’s CRaSH shell.
+You can give your flow a progress tracker.
+This lets you track the flow’s progress visually in your node’s CRaSH shell.

-To provide a progress tracker, we have to override `FlowLogic.progressTracker` in our flow:
+To provide a progress tracker, override the flow's `FlowLogic.progressTracker`:

 {{< tabs name="tabs-21" >}}
 {{% tab name="kotlin" %}}